di98feja/RagnarsRokare/MobAI/readme.md

 The code can be found at [GitHub](https://github.com/di98feja/RagnarsRokare)
 In that repository is also the SlaveGreylings mod which uses this library.

+Under the hood we use (or perhaps misuse) the Stateless state machine (also found at [GitHub](https://github.com/dotnet-state-machine/stateless)).
+Thank you stateless team!

-This is a work in progress and as all hobby projects there is limit to how much time we have to spend on this project, no matter how fun we think it is.
+The MobAILib is a work in progress and as all hobby endeavors there is limit to how much time we have to spend on this project, no matter how fun we think it is.
-So even if we love feedback we will not be able to suit everybodys wishes.
+So even if we love feedback we will not be able to suit everybodys wishes, atleast not right away...

+// Barg and Morg

 ### Future plans ###
 - Ability to register custom MobAI-classes